-Established in 1989 by Board Resolution, the DSD’s mission is to promote and ensure regional economic development through the maximum utilization of small, local, minority and women-owned businesses in MWAA contracting opportunities.
+Established in 1989 by Board Resolution, DSD’s mission is to promote and ensure regional economic development through the maximum utilization of small, local, minority and women-owned businesses in Airports Authority contracting opportunities.

-The DSD provides certification for the MWAA Local Disadvantaged Business Enterprise (LDBE) Program, and the US DOT Disadvantaged Business Enterprise (DBE), Airport Concessions Disadvantaged Business Enterprise (ACDBE), and Small Business Enterprise (SBE) programs.
+DSD provides certification for the Small Local Business Enterprise (SLBE), Disadvantaged Business Enterprise (DBE), Airport Concessions Disadvantaged Business Enterprise (ACDBE), and Small Business Enterprise (SBE) programs.

-The DSD conducts compliance activities to ensure meaningful LDBE participation in the Authority’s procurement opportunities.
-Such activities include small business participation requirement setting, pre-award review, and post award compliance.
-The following documents aid in ensuring effective program compliance:
+DSD conducts compliance activities to ensure meaningful participation by small businesses in the Authority’s procurement opportunities.
+Such activities include establishing contractual participation requirements and conducting pre-award and post award compliance reviews.